jfhbrook/susitna/README.md

 components.
 The basic loop is:

 1. Read source code input from the prompt
-2. Use the scanner and parser to generate IR in a "buffer"
+2. Use the scanner and parser to generate the AST for a line
 3. If prefixed by a line number, feed to the Editor
-4. If *not* prefixed by a line number, feed to the command module directly
+4. If *not* prefixed by a line number, feed to the command module as an immediate command

-It's likely that my Translator would also have the ability to directly read and run "headless" from a file.
+The Translator may also non-interactively read directly from a file.

 ### Editor